Browse

 - -k, --key <key>

-Use the value of the document’s key to open in the browser, e.g. doi, url, doc_url …
+Use this key as the URL to open in the browser (e.g. doi, url, doc_url).

 - -n, --print

-Just print out the url, do not open it with browser
+Just print out the URL, do not open it in a browser.

 - -a, --all